ARTbio/GalaxyKickStart/extra-files/cloud_setup/README.md

   install_resolver_dependencies: True
 ```

-This tool uses `tool_panel_section_label` as we are making a new section in
-the tool panel.
+On the other hand, if you the tool is being added to a new section, use
+`tool_panel_section_label`.
+It is OK to specify the same label for multiple
+tools.

 ```
 - name: fastx_nucleotides_distribution